Invisible Labors @ boundary

 Tamara Becerra Valdez

-Tamara came on board the Invisible Labors project in 2022.
+Tamara is our creative collaborator and designer.
+She came on board the Invisible Labors project in 2022.
 Her experience with paper and book-making, working with archival materials and an active multi-disciplinary practice that considers the intersections of art and ecology have been vital to the vision of this project.